 Contact Information: This box displays an organization's address, phone and fax numbers, and web and email addresses.
 This is the most current information available to the giving public, and may be pulled from that organization's web site, stationery, annual report, or 990.

 Signifies whether contributions made to an organization are tax-deductible.

 An official record of the events that take place during a board meeting ensures that a contemporaneous document exists for future reference.
 Charities are not required to make their Board meeting minutes available to the public.
 As such, we are not able to review and critique their minutes.
 For this performance metric, we are checking to see if the charity reports on its Form 990 that it does keep those minutes.
 In the future, we will also track and rate whether or not a charity keeps minutes for its committee meetings.

 If the charity does not keep board meeting minutes, then we deduct 4 points from its Accountability and Transparency score.

 Donors have expressed extreme concern about the use of their personal information by charities and the desire to have his information kept confidential.
-The sale of lists for telemarketing and the mass distribution of "junk mail," among other things, can be minimized if the charity assures the privacy of its donors.
+The exchanging and sale of lists for telemarketing and the mass distribution of "junk mail," among other things, can be minimized if the charity assures the privacy of its donors.
 Privacy policies are assigned to one of the following categories:

 EIN (Employer Identification Number): A unique number assigned by the Internal Revenue Service to every employer in the United States for the purposes of identification.
 Similar in purpose to the Social Security Number assigned to individuals.